ayahamza1/MENABITs/readme.md

 #### Terminated
 * Egypt – Indonesia BIT (1994)

 English PDFs for Spain and Botswana, while unavailable from UNCTAD, were sourced from the United Nations Treaty Collection and the Juris Arbitration Law websites, respectively.
-A handful of treaties are exclusively found on the World Trade Institute website.
+A handful of treaties are exclusively found on the WTI website.
 Of those listed, only the Tanzania BIT was identified elsewhere on the Oxford University Press Law website

 #### In Force:
 * Egypt – Sudan BIT (2001)

 #### Signed:
 * Egypt – Mozambique BIT (1998)
-  * Note: World Trade Institute metadata links to a Portuguese PDF.
+  * Note: WTI metadata links to a Portuguese PDF.
 * Egypt – United Republic of Tanzania BIT (1997)

 #### Terminated:
 * Egypt – Yemen BIT (1988)
 * Egypt – United Arab Emirates BIT (1988)
 * Egypt – Kuwait BIT (1966)
-  * Note: World Trade Institute metadata links to an Arabic PDF.
+  * Note: WTI metadata links to an Arabic PDF.

 ---
-Treaties provided by UNCTAD in languages other than English are included and sourced from the World Trade Institute.
+Treaties provided by UNCTAD in languages other than English are included and sourced from WTI.
 Formatting, typographical, and grammatical corrections are the only modifications to the texts.

 ### Only Arabic
 #### In Force